DevHossamHassan/InstaMonitor/README.md

            }
      }

-  2- Get The Sessions Data anywhere and anytime
+  2- Get The Sessions Data anywhere and anytime, using one line of code

+                        ArrayList<Session> sessionsList = InstaMonitor.getInstance().getMonitorData();

+   and you can reset all sessions states by

+                        InstaMonitor.getInstance().resetSessionsState();

-     you would create something like this
+ see the full example you would create something like this,
         in your Activity onCreate